arkzgd/docsummary/README.md

-# docsummary
+# DOCument SUMMARY
-Python code auto summary an English doc in plain text
+Python code auto summary an English doc in plain text.

+Shabby like barebone.